senacor-hackathon-cloud-2021/gcp/README.md

 ## Switiching

-Due to the fact that you can configure each path of the LoadBalancer to serve a specific path, it is really easy to switch to another serverless service without interferring with the API.
+Due to the fact that you can configure each path of the LoadBalancer to serve a specific path, it is really easy to switch to another serverless service without interfering with the API.
 Also Canary tests are easy doable there.